 Suits are so easy to wear, whether in a casual or dressy way, a woman in a suit is the sexiest thing.

 Well, I agree when she would have started the sentence with “For twenty somethings.”
 Once you are over 40, a suit becomes tricky.
 It may read Old Fashioned, Old Lady or conservative, which are all terms that are (incorrectly) associated with not up-to-the-task in the work field.
-However, in the corporate world and in many jobs, we midlife women have to compete with those twenty somethings and we have to wear suits.
+However, in the corporate world and in many jobs, we midlife women have to compete with those twenty somethings.
+Often corporate style requirements are that we have to wear suits.
 Now what?

-In the 80s, we wore cheap suits with a shirt to look professional and/or older and to be taken seriously, especially, when we had jobs in a men dominated field.
+In the 1980s, we wore cheap suits with a shirt to look professional and/or older and to be taken seriously, especially, when we had jobs in a men dominated field.
 We called in Power dressing, and yes, we loved our power suits.
 We added a faux pearl necklace and 2.5 inch (5 cm) high pumps and a structured work bag or briefcase.
-In summer, we wore nothing but a bra and a camisole under our pantsuit.
+In summer, we wore nothing but a bra and a camisole under our pantsuit jacket.